soyart/artnoi.com/artnoi.com/src/blog/2025/uerrp/index.md

 UERR+ is a good custom monitor with acceptable reference performance.
 Like any other customs, it fits really well and provides great comfort.

-Though I personally feel like the UERR+ is less "accurate" in the FR department, I still think it's a great product for intended audience, i.e. the real audio engineers.
+Though I personally feel like the UERR+ is less "accurate" in the FR department because ear gain is missing,, I still think it's a great product for intended audience, i.e. the real audio engineers.

 Soundwise, it's a good fit for any listeners who wants uncolored sounds but find the Etys too dry.

 The engineers might want some portable monitors that allow them to mix on the move for hours and hours, and be able to hear everything comfortably during that time, which with ER4SR would prove to be tiring/fatigued.

+But if you're looking for a pair of end-game reference monitors, this is not it.